 Anthropology at MIT

-Anthropology is the comparative study of human cultures, how customary ideas, actions, and institutions shape individual and collective experience.
+Anthropology is the comparative study of human cultures, how customary ideas, actions, and institutions shape and give meaning to individual and collective experience.
 MIT Anthropology faculty conduct research all over the world, from Mexico to Mongolia, and within the United States.
 We live and work among the people we study, participating in daily activities and rituals, conducting interviews, and using multimedia tools such as photography and videography to collect data.
 We analyze how social identities and hierarchies are established or contested, cultural values are transmitted and transformed, and community and state organizations operate.
-We bring together expertise in such topics as myth and ritual, ethnicity and race, bioethics and health politics, family and gender, games and play, law and human rights, science and technology, energy, food, language, and the environment.
+We bring together expertise in such topics as magic and ritual, migration and race, medicine and health, family and gender, class and inequality, globalization and development, science and technology, food and eating, language, and material culture and urban environments.
 Our program provides students with training in field methods and social theory, critical thinking skills, and cross-cultural understanding.

 The Anthropology program offers a variety of undergraduate and graduate courses.
 For details about our undergraduate offerings, including resources for majors, minors, and concentrators, please visit our Undergraduate page.
 For graduate offerings, please visit our Graduate page.

 MIT Anthropology is dedicated to diversity and inclusion for our students, faculty, and staff with regard to their backgrounds and opinions.
 We applaud MIT's nearly-met 2004 goal of doubling the percentage of underrepresented minority faculty over ten years and we vigorously endorse the as-yet-unmet 2004 aim of tripling the percentage of underrepresented minority MIT graduate students over the same period.
 We are working with our colleagues in the History Faculty and the Program in Science, Technology and Society to increase the number of under-represented minority students in the HASTS Ph.D.
 Program.